 Our History & Mission

-In 1877, The Fresh Air Fund, an independent not-for-profit organization, was created with one simple mission – to allow children living in low-income communities to get away from hot, noisy city streets and enjoy free summer experiences in the country.
+In 1877, The Fresh Air Fund, an independent not-for-profit organization, was created with one simple mission – to allow children living in low-income communities to enjoy free summer experiences in the country.

 The Fresh Air Fund's tradition of caring provides children with a much-needed respite from the city streets.
 Thousands of youngsters enjoy summer experiences with volunteer hosts or attend one of five Fresh Air Fund camps in upstate New York.

 The simplicity of our program is its strength.
 Looking back to 1877, we can reflect on how much has changed, and how much has stayed the same.
 The Fund began with a small group of youngsters heading for the country and went on to benefit more than 1.8 million needy children.